sharadcodes/sharadcodes.github.io/_posts/2020-06-10-be-on-the-safe-side-with-assert.md

 ---
-title: Be on the safe side with assert.
+title: 'Be on the safe side with assert :mask:'
 date: 2020-06-10T00:00:00.000Z
 tags:
   - assert